dfbaskin/dotnet-webassembly/README.md

 ## TestLib

-This is a library that will be compiled into WebAssembly and then loaded into a browser page.
+This is a .NET assembly that will be compiled into WebAssembly and then loaded into a browser page.
 It exposes an API, a simple math calculation and a function that encodes text into a [QR Code](https://github.com/codebude/QRCoder).

 (This code was inspired by this project: https://github.com/maraf/dotnet-wasm-react)